-The film is an echo of the world we live in today, where a global community is becoming increasingly vocal, claiming identity over social media through cultural ownership.
+The film echoes the world we live in today, where a global community is becoming increasingly vocal, claiming identity over social media through cultural ownership.
 So how does one stay authentic, especially when in a foreign land?
 Do you identify through ethnicity, lifestyle or ideal?
 Is there even proprietorship over cultural methods?
 What parts of tradition do you forsake and what do you keep?
 Are you ever the same after?

-He manages to convince the family to give the new lifestyle a go, but to pacify Monica, has her mother Soonja (Yuh-Jung Youn) moving in from South Korea to care for the kids.
-This does not sit well with David, who after having to share his room, blurts in a tantrum that the elderly “smells like Korea”.
+He manages to convince the family to give the new lifestyle a go, but to pacify Monica, agrees to her mother Soonja (Yuh-Jung Youn) moving in from South Korea to care for the kids.
+This does not sit well with the youngest David, who after having to share his room, blurts in a tantrum that the elderly “smells like Korea”.
 The energetic grand dame is unfazed, and proceeds to try and win him over with her cheeky expressions of love.

 Minari sits like a pile of fine threads, with each character pulling on the slowly tightening ball.
 The pace may be languid, but is helped by the incidental scenes of development and philosophies.
 “Things that hide are often more dangerous and scary,” Soonja shares to her grandson when he spots a snake at a creek.
 She could just as well have been talking about each member of the family.

 And even at cruise speed and buckled up, the film still manages to serve a heartbreaking crescendo.
-This might have something to do with cinematographer Lachlan Milne’s poetic work, layering visulas one upon another lusciously.
-Add in composer Emile Mosseri’s seductive score and you have a vehicle that coos beautifully on all fronts.
+This might have something to do with cinematographer Lachlan Milne’s poetic work, layering visuals one upon another lusciously.
+His generous use of foreground, background and character framing presents the vignettes beautifully.
+Add in composer Emile Mosseri’s seductive score and you have a vehicle that coos on all fronts.